qlik-oss/core-assisted-prescription/README.md

 The application provides a few different endpoints, serving different purposes:

-- **Assisted Prescription UI** - `/`, the default UI to be consumed by the end user.
+- `/` - The Assisted Prescriptions main UI to be consumed by the end user.
-- **Kibana Dashboard** - `/kibana/`, used to view logs from the different services — only available if the logging stack is included during deployment.
+- `/kibana` - The Kibana dashboard used to view logs from the different services — only available if the logging stack is included during deployment.
 Mainly to be consumed by sys admins.
-- **Swarm Visualizer** - `/viz/`, used to see an overview of the deployment, and where services are running.
+- `/viz` - The Docker Swarm visualizer used to see an overview of the deployment, and where services are running.
   Only available in Swarm mode.
 Manly to be consumed by sys admins.
-- **Grafana** - `/grafana/`, used to see an overview of monitoring and performance of the deployed services.
+- `/grafana` - The metrics dashboard towards Promethues.
+Used to see an overview of monitoring and performance of the deployed services.
 Only available if the monitoring stack is included during deployment.
 Mainly to be consumed by sys admins.

 Since OpenResty serves the application over HTTPS, port 443 is used.
 To host the application, the firewall must allow access to this port.

 ## Further Reading

-More detailed informaion on the Qliktive Assisted Prescription application is given in:
+More detailed informatin and background on the Qliktive Assisted Prescription application is given in:

 - [Assisted Prescription Requirements](./docs/assisted-prescription-requirements.md)
 - [Assisted Prescription Design](./docs/assisted-prescription-design.md)